 Anything above a nut width of 1.68” is considered a wide neck.
 Wide neck electric guitars typically range between 1.6875” and 1.695”.

 They can go wider, like the Godin xtSa having a nut width of 1.72”.
 Wider than that is where you will find extended range guitars (7 and 8-strings).

 These usually have nut widths between 1.732” and 1.889”.
 But that can go as wide as 2.25”, like the neck of the Ernie Ball Music Man John Petrucci Majesty 8.
 I've previously covered the guitar tone of John Petrucci.

 Other Considerations for Larger Hands

-Apart from a wide neck, there are a few other things you can consider to make playing easier.
+Apart from a wide neck, there are a few other things you can consider in an electric guitar to make playing easier.